richardkronick/healthcare-benefits-manager/README.md

 - Add the ability to delete an employee
 - Possibly consider combining pieces of state in more complex components into a single object piece of state
 - Maybe use a different styling library.
 Semantic UI has a smaller community and usage than some others.
+- Refactor components such as EmployeeDetails to separate concerns, such as separate form handling, custom hooks for business logic.